peakshift/bitcoin-ux/payments/addresses.md

 Below is a rough outline to get you going.

+---

+Most bitcoin wallets these days typically store a 12/24 word seed phrase that is able to generate billions of accounts which each further contain billions of address and their private keys.
+In the past, with a basic wallet, you would generate pairs of private keys and public keys independently each time you wanted to receive some bitcoin.

+[INSERT GRAPHIC]

 ### Address Types

 Currently there are 3 address types which are available for use on bitcoin.